THE MOMENT OF TRANSFORMATION

 God sees the born-again believers in Christ (as holy, righteous, blameless, and above reproach) just as He sees Jesus Christ; “because as He is, so are we in this world.”
 (1 John 4:17 NKJV).

-Therefore, it is simply a sheer ignorance or unbelief for any born-again believer to employ prayer as a means of seeking to change God’s mind in his favor.
+Therefore, it is simply a sheer ignorance or unbelief for any born-again believer to employ prayer as a means of seeking to change God’s mind in his favour.

-As a believer in Christ, you have found great favor in God’s sight by trusting in the Saviour He sent into the world, the Lord Jesus Christ (Rom.
+As a believer in Christ, you have found great favour in God’s sight by trusting in the Saviour He sent into the world, the Lord Jesus Christ (Rom.
 5:1-2).

 Prayer is not intended to be “an almighty formula” for solving all life’s problems.
 Neither is it intended to be a means of getting quick fixes when in a dire emergency.